 Well, things are open tonight to whatever questions may be upon your heart.
 There is a pastor, an elder at each of the microphones to kind of filter out the questions a little bit and help you articulate them.
-I don’t think the lines need to get any longer for now.
-Unless you want to make sure you get your place; you can get in line.
-But we’ll refill those lines as we go.
+I don’t think the lines need to get any longer for now, you can - unless you want to make sure you get your place, you can get in line, but we’ll refill those lines as we go.
 Just give me your name, ask the question as briefly as you can, and I’ll do my best to give you an answer.
 Okay?

-HILARY: And my question is I thought I became a Christian 22 years ago.
-But if I’m more aware of my sin now than I was then, does that mean I’m not a Christian?
+QUESTION: Hi, my name is Hillary.
+And my question is, I thought I became a Christian 22 years ago, but if I’m more aware of my sin now than I was then, does that mean I’m not a Christian?

 JOHN: That’s a good question, Hillary.
 And it does not mean that you’re not a Christian.
 I’m more aware of my sin now than I’ve ever been.
 And it seems that every year I live, I become more and more sensitive to my sin.
 I had nowhere near the sensitivity to sin when I was first converted that I have now.
 That’s part of spiritual maturity.
 God has a total aversion to sin, and so as you grow spiritually and you become more godly, as you become more like Christ, you have an increasing aversion to sin.